 Welcome to Virgina Wine Festival, a website dedicated to the promotion of the Virginia wine industry.
 People normally make the connection to Napa Valley when you mention wine manufacturing in the US.
-However, like you can see from the video on the left, captured using HD camera equipped drones, there are vineyards that are worth mentioning in Virgina as well.
+However, like you can see from the video on the left, captured using HD camera equipped long range drones, there are vineyards that are worth mentioning in Virgina as well.
 Not just that, but we also have a lot of wine festivals and wine tasting events throughout the state where people can get familiar with what Virgina vineyards have to offer.

 This website is an independent project of a Virginia native wine lover that tries to keep an eye on wine festivals and wine tasting events throughout the great state of Virginia.
 It's a simple concept really.
 If there is an event in Virginia that features wine, especially at a vineyard, that catches my eye, I'll post about it, make a notification here on the website, so that people can go and visit it.
 I'm not your usual wine connoisseur, since I'm a traveling saleswoman, but my job does mean I get around a lot and I see a lot of signs by the side of the road that point to this event here and that event there.
 With this website I'm hopping to keep other fellow winos out there informed about what goes on within our state.

 Let's start things off by listing some of the more established wine festivals in the state of Virginia.
 You might have heard about some of these if you're already a fan of fine wines that hail from Virgina, but it doesn't hurt to mention them again here, just to make sure others get familiar with them too.

 One of the biggest and oldest festivals in Virginia is the Virginia Wine & Craft Festival.
 A total of 20 wineries usually show off their wines at this festival and you can also find other craft from people featured here.
 A total of 7 town blocks get taken up during the events.
 You can read more about the festival and how to get there over at their website, www.wineandcraftfestival.com.